 Do I have you convinced to give RV camping a try yet?
 Need more reasons?
 Here you go…

-Alan and I like pitching a tent in some pretty remote areas.
+Alan and I like tent camping in some pretty remote areas when we road trip.
 For us, that is our preferred method of camping.
 As long as there is a picnic table and a fire ring we are usually ok.

 For many of my friends and acquaintances there is no way there are living without modern day conveniences like indoor plumbing and running water.

 RV camping gives you the best of both worlds.
 You get the fun of campfires and being in nature with the bonus of walls, comfy beds, a flush toilet, electricity, and running water.